ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 A Software Engineer delivers value for the team, not just for themselves.
 They provide guidance, take initiative, help the team understand software challenges, collaborate effectively, mentor others, and continuously learn.
 They also understand team challenges, the big picture, quarterly objectives, and can break down large tasks into smaller ones.

 I believe this is somewhat controversial and sometimes subjective.
-It can affect our egos, but believe me, there's a big difference between someone who knows how to write code and someone who understands *why* to write code and how it achieves an objective.
+It can affect our egos, but believe me, there's a big difference between someone who knows how to write code and someone who understands why to write code and how it achieves an objective.

 Ask your leader and teammates about your deliveries.
 Seek feedback on your work and performance.
 Ask your colleagues about their perception of your work.
+Only this way you'll really understand where you are and what is the best way to proceed.
+Think about it!

 ### It Isn't All About Code